-Black History Month: memories of brave deeds on the battlefield
+Black History Month: brave deeds on the battlefield

 The February 1915 Parish Magazine of St Peter and St Paul, Syston, contains a letter from local boy Percy Pollard, written to his mother on Christmas Eve 1914: